FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 The parameter `:::freefem regionlist` allows to define a new volume constraint in the region.
 The label in the `:::freefem regionlist` will be the previous label of region.

-This parameter and `:::freefem nbofregions` can't be used with parameter `:::freefem sizevolume`.
+This parameter and `:::freefem nbofregions` can't be used with parameter `:::freefem sizeofvolume`.

 **Example `:::freefem refinesphere.edp`**